TheThinkingHome/device_sentinel/README.md

 ## The Reports

 Device Sentinel generates several reports to help you understand your network's health, all viewable as dashboard cards or plain text files.
+Device names in the reports are followed by their area, and if configured can link to that device's device page.

 *   **[The Problem List](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Problem-List):** The live Home Assistant To-Do list where you acknowledge active faults.
 *   **[The Daily Brief](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Daily-Brief):** A plain-English summary of what is wrong right now and what happened over the last 24 hours.